KingEddeh/healthy4u/README.md

 #### Frontend
 1. from root project folder, do 'cd frontend'
-2. 'npm install'
+2. 'npm install' to install dependencies
-3. 'npm run dev'
+3. 'npx quasar dev' to run quasar SPA